What To Expect On Safari In Uganda?

 What makes Uganda unique for primate safaris?

-Uganda boasts a high primate population, including chimpanzees and the last mountain gorillas in Bwindi.
-This makes it the ultimate destination for those seeking exceptional primate encounters.
+Uganda boasts a large primate population, including chimpanzees and the last mountain gorillas in Bwindi.
+Thus, it is the ultimate destination for those seeking exceptional primate encounters.

 Is Uganda suitable for traditional safaris?